Distributed Application Architecture Using Queue Service

 Overview

-QS (Queue Service) is a fully managed message queue (queue) service that can separate and scale microservices, distributed systems, and serverless applications.
+QS (Queue Service) is a fully managed message queue (queue) service that separates and scales microservices, distributed systems, and serverless applications.
 In distributed systems, reliable data flow is a key factor that determines an application’s reliability and scalability.
-With QS, you can relay messages between producers and consumers, and use the API to store and retrieve messages in the queue to implement a latency-free processing flow.
-Messages processed in QS are received on a polling basis and are retained in the queue for up to 14 days.
-QS adopts a Point-to-Point model to ensure that a single message is processed by only one recipient, and the recipient has full control to receive, process, and delete the message.
+Through QS, you can relay messages between producers and consumers, and by using the API you can store and retrieve messages in the queue to implement a latency‑free processing flow.
+Messages processed in QS are received on a polling (Polling) basis and are retained in the queue for up to 14 days.
+QS adopts a point-to-point approach, ensuring that a single message is processed by only one receiver, and the receiver has full control to receive, process, and delete the message.

 Architecture Diagram

-If you separate the Producer and Consumer through a message queue, each component can operate independently and minimize interdependency.
-As a result, the producer’s load or a consumer’s failure does not impact the entire system, and it ensures asynchronous, reliable task processing.
+If you separate the Producer and Consumer through a message queue, each component can operate independently and minimize interdependencies.
+As a result, the producer’s load or consumer failures do not propagate to the entire system, ensuring asynchronous and reliable task processing.

 The components that make up the SQS messaging system can be broadly divided into three categories.